-After the U.S. and Japan, Great Britain is the third largest market for life insurance policies worldwide, and with a share of just under 11 percent it boasts the largest market in Europe.
-One of the most common forms of savings and capital investment in Britain is the classical with-profit endowment policy.
-The annual returns of British endowment life insurance policies with 25-year maturities have averaged between 7.2 and 9.1 percent since 2005.
+One common form of savings and capital investment in Great Britain is the classical with-profit endowment policy.
 Over half of the policies are no longer with the original purchaser when they mature.

-The reasons for this are mainly changed circumstances in the lives of the policyholders such as the purchase of property or divorce.
-Instead of cancelling the insurance policies which are no longer needed, the policies can be sold directly, for example over the Internet or at auctions.
+The reasons for this are mainly changed circumstances in the lives of the policyholders such as the purchase of real-estate property or divorce.
+Instead of cancelling the insurance policies which are no longer needed, the policies can be sold directly, for example, over the internet or at auctions.

-As opposed to German life endowment policies, TEPs always consist of three components: the basic sum insured, annual reversionary bonuses) and the terminal bonus.
+As opposed to German life endowment policies, TEPs always consist of three components: the basic sum insured, annual reversionary bonuses and the terminal bonus.
 The sum insured is paid out at the end of the contract or in the event of the death of the person insured.
-The sum insured is guaranteed and its amount is fixed definitively when the contract is concluded.
+The sum insured is guaranteed and its amount is fixed definitely when the contract is concluded.
 In addition, there are annual bonuses which are usually determined by British insurers in the spring and allocated to the individual policies.
 Once allocated, the current bonuses are fully guaranteed up to the time the policy expires.
 When the TEP expires, a variable terminal bonus may also be paid in addition to the sum insured and the accrued bonuses.

 Another feature of TEPs as contrasted with German life endowment policies is based on the investment policy of insurance companies.
 German insurance companies are only allowed to invest a maximum of 35 percent of the interest-bearing capital in stocks – actually in practice, the share invested is well below 10 percent, while the British Financial Conduct Authority (FCA) permits the British insurers a significantly more flexible investment policy.
-Due to the financial strength of British insurance companies, the share of stocks in the past averaged between 30 to 50 percent.
-They are required to be able to meet their liabilities at all times (meaning guarantee commitments).
+Consequently, the share of stocks in the past averaged often more than 30 percent.
+However, the British insurers are required to be able to meet their liabilities at all times (i.e. guarantee commitments to the customer).
 To this end, they must, among other things, form large reserves.
-However, beyond meeting these requirements, they can invest as they like.
+Beyond meeting these requirements, though, they can invest as they like.

 The acquisition of second-hand policies (TEPs) takes place through policy trading companies, so-called market makers.
 These brokers evaluate the insurance agreements offered and subsequently submit a purchase offer.
 The prospective expiry benefit is extrapolated under consideration of the already obtained annual bonuses as well as the terminal bonus of a comparable (same company, same term), but currently expiring policy.

 The average sum invested in a TEP is between 10,000 and 25,000 pounds sterling.
-After purchasing the TEP, the investor pays the ongoing premiums and when the policy matures – in addition to the accrued annual bonuses and the sum insured up to expiration of the policy – receives the variable terminal bonus.
+After purchasing the TEP, the investor pays the ongoing premium and when the policy matures – in addition to the accrued annual bonuses and the sum insured up to expiration of the policy – receives the variable terminal bonus.